pauliceia/vgiws/doc/api/import.md

     - 409 (Conflict): The Shapefile has the 'version' or 'changeset_id' attribute.
 Please, rename them.
     - 409 (Conflict): Shapefile is not inside the default city of the project.
     - 500 (Internal Server Error): Problem when to import the Shapefile.
 OGR was not able to import.
+    - 500 (Internal Server Error): Problem when to import the Shapefile.
+Fiona was not able to read the Shapefile.
+One reason can be that the Shapefile has an empty column name, so name it.
     - 500 (Internal Server Error): Some geometries of the Shapefile are with problem.
 Please, verify them and try to import again later.
     - 500 (Internal Server Error): Problem when to import a resource.
 Please, contact the administrator.
 - Notes: